kubesphere/website/content/en/blogs/argo-cd-a-tool-for-devops.md

 Argo CD defines four components in its processing logic:

-- Event Source: integrate various event messages.
-- Sensor: switch messages to triggering actions.
-- Eventbus: message subscription routing system.
-- Trigger: trigger external actions.
+- [Event Source](https://argoproj.github.io/argo-events/concepts/event_source/): An `EventSource` defines the configurations required to consume events from external sources.
+- [Sensor](https://argoproj.github.io/argo-events/concepts/sensor/): It listens to events on the eventbus and acts as an event dependency manager to resolve and execute the triggers.
+- [Eventbus](https://argoproj.github.io/argo-events/concepts/eventbus/): It acts as the transport layer of Argo-Events by connecting the event-sources and sensors.
+- [Trigger](https://argoproj.github.io/argo-events/concepts/trigger/): A Trigger is the resource/workload executed by the sensor once the event dependencies are resolved.

+For more information, see [Architecture](https://argoproj.github.io/argo-events/concepts/architecture/).

 As for operation and maintenance folks, you just need to focus on two aspects:

-- Events Argo CD can process: AMQP, AWS SNS, AWS SQS, Cron Schedules, GCP PubSub, GitHub, GitLab, HDFS, File Based Events, Kafka, Minio, NATS, MQTT, K8s Resources, Slack, NetApp StorageGrid, Webhooks, Stripe, NSQ, Emitter, Redis, Azure Events Hub.
+- Events Argo CD can process: AMQP, AWS SNS, AWS SQS, Cron Schedules, GCP PubSub, GitHub, GitLab, HDFS, File Based Events, Kafka, Minio, NATS, MQTT, K8s Resources, Slack, NetApp StorageGrid, Webhooks, Stripe, NSQ, Emitter, Redis, and Azure Events Hub.
-- Actions Argo CD can perform: Argo Workflows, Standard K8s Objects, HTTP Requests, AWS Lambda, NATS Messages, Kafka Messages, Slack Notifications, Argo Rollouts CR, Custom/Build Your Own Triggers, Apache OpenWhisk.
+- Actions Argo CD can perform: Argo Workflows, Standard K8s Objects, HTTP Requests, AWS Lambda, NATS Messages, Kafka Messages, Slack Notifications, Argo Rollouts CR, Custom/Build Your Own Triggers, and Apache OpenWhisk.

 ## Argo CD on Kubernetes